One year after Afghanistan, spy agencies pivot toward China - The Boston Globe

 Intelligence officials have said they need more insights on China, including after being unable to definitively pinpoint the cause of the COVID-19 pandemic.
 Beijing has been accused of withholding information about the origins of the virus.

-And the war in Ukraine has underscored Russia's importance as a target.
-The U.S. used declassified information to expose Russian President Vladimir Putin's war plans before the invasion and rally diplomatic support for Kyiv.
+And the war in Ukraine has underscored Russia’s importance as a target.
+The United States used declassified information to expose Russian President Vladimir Putin’s war plans before the invasion and rally diplomatic support for Kyiv.

 Advertisement